 Zinc decreases in response to infections so a low result may not necessarily mean a person is zinc deficient.
 Results should be interpreted with clinical symptoms and clinical history.

 High results are rarely seen as excess zinc can be excreted in the urine/faeces.
-Excessive supplementation of zinc can be toxic to the kidneys.
+Excessive supplementation of zinc can be toxic to the kidneys, and can cause other nutrient deficiencies, such as for copper.
 Symptoms of zinc toxicity include nausea, vomiting, lethargy and drowsiness.

 Is there anything else I should know?